130 Historic Black Women Guitarists and Bassists You Need To Know

 81. Divinity Roxx

-Active since 1993, Divinity Roxx is best known for her work with Beyoncé from 2006-2011.
+Active since 1993, Divinity Roxx is best known for her work with Beyoncé from 2006 to 2011.
 She is a bassist, composer, and so much more.
 With Beyoncé, Roxx has done some incredible things on bass and as musical director, including appearing in two Beyoncé videos (“Irreplaceable” and “Green Light”), performing at The White House for President Barack Obama and Michelle Obama, and performing on the Grammy’s and other awards and television shows.
-She’s recorded three solo albums: 2003’s Ain’t No Other Way, 2012’s The Roxx Boxx Experience, and 2016’s ImPossible.
+She’s recorded three solo albums: 2003’s Ain’t No Other Way, 2012’s The Roxx Boxx Experience, and 2016’s Impossible.